99 things to see and do during #BaylorHomecoming

 * Rosenbalm Fountain sits at the top of Fountain Mall and is a beautiful addition to campus.

 * In the early 1900s, a huge archway welcomed Baylor football fans to the Bears’ home at Carroll Field (where the Bill Daniel Student Center sits today).
-That Carroll Field sign was recently found and restored, and is now on display inside the SUB.
+That original Carroll Field sign was restored in 2018, and is now on display inside the SUB, while a portion of the arch has been replicated outside the SUB where the original once stood..

 * The Pullin Family Marina has been remodeled and expanded to better serve the campus community, including a shade canopy, aesthetic improvements to the existing facility, boat slip repairs and the creation of covered boat hoist slips, plus a centerpiece fountain in the marina basin.